 Posted By: Kylee Spencer, PhD, Assistant Editor, AJHG

 Each month, the editors of The American Journal of Human Genetics interview an author of a recently published paper.
-This month we check in with Ryan to discuss his recent paper “Genetic heritage of the Baphuthi highlights an over-ethnicized notion of ‘Bushman’ in the Maloti-Drakensberg, southern Africa”.
+This month we check in with Elizabeth (@egatkinson) to discuss her recent paper “Genetic structure correlates with ethnolinguistic diversity in eastern and southern Africa”.

 KS: What motivated you to start working on this project?